Common Attack Pattern Enumeration and Classification

 A Community Resource for Identifying and Understanding Attacks

-An attacker leverages a man in the middle attack in order to bypass the same origin policy protection in the victim's browser.
-This active man in the middle attack could be launched, for instance, when the victim is connected to a public WIFI hot spot.
+An attacker leverages an adversary in the middle attack (CAPEC-94) in order to bypass the same origin policy protection in the victim's browser.
+This active adversary in the middle attack could be launched, for instance, when the victim is connected to a public WIFI hot spot.
 An attacker is able to intercept requests and responses between the victim's browser and some non-sensitive website that does not use TLS.
-For instance, the victim may be checking flight or weather information.

 More information is available — Please select a different filter.